RobStarek/QOLO_snippets/README.md

 * General partial transposition of n-qubit density matrix over specified qubits.
 * Concurrence computation
 * Entanglement of formation computation
+* note: for a more elegant and faster implementation of partial trace and partial transposition see https://github.com/jan-provaznik/impartial

 ### Example:
 A simple example for simplification of GHZ state ket construction